Science Kits: 6-8th Grade

 North Carolina State Standards

-8.L.1 Understand the hazards caused by agents of diseases that affect living organisms.
+LS.8.1 Understand the hazards caused by agents of diseases that affect living organisms.